 Essentially, it is like making 13 monthly payments every year rather than the usual 12.

-Use a biweekly payment calculator like this one from KS State Bank to view the savings.
+Use a biweekly payment calculator like this one from the KS State Bank to view the savings.
 For example, according to this calculator, if you have a 30-year fixed-rate mortgage of $200,000 at 4.5 percent interest, making biweekly payments would save $28,037 in interest over the life of the loan and pay off your mortgage four and a half years sooner.
-That’s a big bang for your bucks.
+That’s a big bang for not many extra bucks.

 Caution: Avoid “mortgage acceleration” products and plans.
 Paying down your mortgage is easy and free.
 No expertise or pipeline to a higher authority is required and there’s no need for expensive mortgage “acceleration” plans, programs and products.
 (Learn more about these gimmicks here.)